 5. Get outside help until you’re fully re-staffed.

 If you’re fully staffed and have all the time and expertise to accomplish these tasks on your own, that’s great!
-You’re among the lucky few!
-For those less fortunate, NeverDark can help you.
+But if you need outside support, NeverDark can help.
 Our team of certified PatronManager Admins can help you get restarted effectively and efficiently, optimizing your system and business process to set you up for success.
 We offer a free consultation, and can work quickly and affordably to get you in the best place to maximize all the opportunities the new normal will provide.
 Reach out to us!

 And don’t forget your friends and colleagues in the PatronManager Client Community!
 They’re a great resource for tips and tricks and ideas on how to use PatronManager to the fullest!
 From the Help Tab, type “Client Community” in the search box and click on “All About the Client Community.”